Hampton Christian Schools

 Hampton Christian Academy (HCA) is a private pre-K to grade 12 Christian school located in Hampton, Virginia, United States.
 The school has an elementary school campus and a high school campus.

 Extracurricular activities

-Hampton Christian offers a wide range of sports, including baseball, cheerleading, volleyball, basketball, American football, soccer and tennis.
+Hampton Christian offers a wide range of sports, including baseball, softball, cheerleading, volleyball, basketball, soccer, and track and field.
 Extracurricular activities include the Journalism Club, the Creative Writing & Literature Club, the Poetry Club and an honors society (Beta Club).